mpv-player/mpv/DOCS/man/options.rst

     Renamed from ``--sub-ass-use-margins``.
 To place ASS subtitles in the borders too (like the old option did), also add ``--sub-ass-force-margins``.

+``--sub-ass-horizontal-scaling-compat``
+    Override the PlayResX to attempt to mimic old x-axis scaling behavior from libass versions 0.16.0 or older.
+This fixes borders and shadows being too thick or too thin, if a crop filter is inserted, depending on the crop dimensions.

+    This option works by setting PlayResX = PlayResY * Display Aspect Ratio, if the display aspect ratio is not the same as storage aspect ratio (e.g. a crop filter is inserted), and automatically reverting back to the old PlayResX if e.g. the filter is removed and the display resolution matches the script resolution again.

+    Note that it will break signs due to explicit vector coordinates changing, so use with care.

+    Default: no.

 ``--sub-ass-vsfilter-aspect-compat=<yes|no>``
     Stretch SSA/ASS subtitles when playing anamorphic videos for compatibility with traditional VSFilter behavior.
 This switch has no effect when the